 Have you ever abandoned a company website because of clumsy payment portals or hard to navigate product listings?
-If so, you'll appreciate how important user experience (UX) is to the modern economy.
+If so, you're fully aware of how important user experience (UX) is to the modern economy.

 User experience refers to the way site visitors interact with content, from search boxes and web chat bots, to help portals and product listings.
 And it's a rapidly growing area of the digital sector, as companies are locked in competition to provide the best possible experience.

 At Ironhack, we teach beginners and experts alike.
-And here are some of our guiding principles to help user experience professionals as they reshape the way we use the web.
+And here are some of our guiding principles to help user experience professionals reshape the way we use the web.

-First of all, user experience designers need to keep a laser-like focus on consistency.
+First things first: user experience designers need to keep a laser-like focus on consistency.
 This means referring to brand guidelines and house style for aesthetics and language.
-But more importantly from a user experience perspective, it means ensuring that all user journeys feel the same, with similar mechanisms for different processes on the site.
+But, more importantly, from a user experience perspective, it means ensuring that all user journeys feel the same, with similar mechanisms for different processes on the site.

 Consistency has another key benefit: when users visit websites, they want to feel comfortable and familiar with every page they use.
-So good UX modelers incorporate elements that are familiar from similar websites, and work hard to make users feel at home from the first time they visit.
+So good UX modelers incorporate elements that are familiar from similar websites and work hard to make users feel at home from the first visit.

 In the world of user experience, everything has to revolve around what users need and feel.
-There's nothing more important when crafting website or apps that are intended to hold attention, provide experiences, and generate conversions.
+When crafting websites or apps, remember that they should captivate user attention, provide experiences, and generate conversions.

-Because of this, beginners need to learn how to put themselves in the place of users, so they can understand how visitors actually engage with their designs.
-Creating user personas is a useful heuristic here.
-They let you model different demographics and behaviors, so that sites can be optimized for everyone from students to seniors.
+Because of this, beginners need to learn how to put themselves in the place of users, understanding how visitors actually engage with their designs.
+Creating user personas is a useful heuristic here, letting you model different demographics and behaviors, so that sites can be optimized for everyone from students to seniors.

 Another crucial skill for UX beginners is the ability to create visual representations of how sites work.
 In general, this means understanding how the elements of a particular site fit into a larger hierarchy.